ajomuch92/a-flexbox/README.md

 # A FlexBox
-## A package with flexbox classes ready to use.
+## A light package with flexbox classes ready to use.
 This package contains the definition of the most common classes used with flexbox.

 # Instalation